Best Keyboard for Typing Practice

 More details: Royal Kludge RK61 on Amazon

 This is a good example of why layout should match real life.
 If you regularly use the numpad, forcing yourself onto a smaller board may not improve typing at all.
-It may actually slow you down or make work more annoying.
-For some users, full-size is still the correct answer.
+It may actually slow you down or make everyday work more annoying.

 Pros